Choose a Project

 - Indigenous and community impact

-Then, we assess the partners we have in the area who are prepared to get shovels in the ground.
+Then, we assess the partners we have in the area who are prepared to get to work.
 These factors are combined to create a priority score, which helps us determine where to focus our efforts for the greatest impact.